ctr49/OpenAutomation/GoogleCalendarHelper/README.md

 # GoogleCalendar Helper for CometVisu

-This is a simple helper for displaying Google Calendar events in CometVisu.
+This is a simple helper for displaying generic iCal and Google Calendar events in CometVisu.
 It's composed of two parts:
 - an iCal reader php class to parse an ics file
-- a php script (that also holds the private calendar URL) fetching iCal calendar from Google, calling the parser class and nicely format the content CometVisu-friendly
+- a php script (that also holds the private calendar URL) fetching iCal calendar, calling the parser class and nicely format the content CometVisu-friendly

 ## Requirements